projen/projen/docs/eject.md

 - remove projen metadata files
 - remove the projen synthesis step from the `build` task
 - remove the `default` and `eject` tasks
-- "backup" projenrc files from `.projenrc.xyz` to `.projenrc.xyz.bak`
+- "backup" projenrc files to `.projenrc.xyz.bak`
 - a separate task runner file is added to the root directory (see Tasks below for more information)